s241646/cds_predictor/README.md

 ```

 ## Autoupdate workflow files manually
 Github Actions cannot autoupdate workflow files.
+At midnight, a PR with changes to the pre-commit workflow is created.
+The workflow to create these PRs can be manually triggered in Github Actions > Pre-commit auto-update > Run Workflow > choose branch.

-Run the following to do it manually:
+You can also run the following in the terminal to do it manually:
 ```
 pre-commit autoupdate
 git checkout -b pre-commit-autoupdate-xxxx